 We have lots more information about work and cancer, including information for people who are self-employed or carers.
-You might find the following booklets helpful (page 108):
+You might find the following booklets helpful (see page 108):

-- Work and cancer - Self-employment and cancer - Working while caring for someone with cancer - Your rights at work when you are affected by cancer.
+- Work and cancer - Self-employment and cancer - Questions to ask about work and cancer - Working while caring for someone with cancer - Questions for carers to ask about work and cancer - Your rights at work when you are affected by cancer.